 Turkey stock is a given I think.
 Noodle soup made with chicken stock is called chicken noodle soup.
 Add turkey and I call it chicken noodle soup with turkey.
 Turkey stock is the backbone.

 Dried thyme is a big one for me as well.
-Don’t really understand the affinity but it’s there.
+Don’t really understand why I do but I do.
 I don’t use a lot of dried herbs but it works here.